paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 <a id="section-7306"></a>
 ## § 7306.
-General requirements and classifications for able seamen
+General requirements and classifications for members of deck departments
+**(a) In General.—** The Secretary may issue a merchant mariner credential, to members of the deck department in the following classes:

+(1) Able Seaman-Unlimited.

+(2) Able Seaman-Limited.

+(3) Able Seaman-Special.

+(4) Able Seaman-Offshore Supply Vessels.

+(5) Able Seaman-Sail.

+(6) Able Seaman-Fishing Industry.

+(7) Ordinary Seaman.

+**(b) Classification of Credentials.—** The Secretary may classify the merchant mariner credential issued under subsection (a) based on—

+(1) the tonnage and means of propulsion of vessels;

+(2) the waters on which vessels are to be operated; or

+(3) other appropriate standards.

-**(a)** To qualify for an endorsement as able seaman authorized by this section, an applicant must provide satisfactory proof that the applicant—
+**(c) Qualifications.—** To qualify for a credential under this section, an applicant shall provide satisfactory proof that the applicant—

 (1) is at least 18 years of age;

 (2) has the service required by the applicable section of this part;

-(3) is qualified professionally as demonstrated by an applicable examination or educational requirements; and
+(3) is qualified professionally as demonstrated by an applicable examination or educational requirements;

-(4) is qualified as to sight, hearing, and physical condition to perform the seaman’s duties.
+(4) is qualified as to sight, hearing, and physical condition to perform the seafarer’s duties; and

-**(b)** The classifications authorized for endorsement as able seaman are the following:

-(1) able seaman—unlimited.

-(2) able seaman—limited.

-(3) able seaman—special.

-(4) able seaman—offshore supply vessels.

-(5) able seaman—sail.

-(6) able seaman—fishing industry.
+(5) has satisfied any additional requirements established by the Secretary, including career patterns and service appropriate to the particular service, industry, or job functions the individual is engaged.

 ### Statutory Notes